-Please bring book donations during workshop hours so they can be brought directly into the building.
+During workshop hours, please bring your book donations directly into the building.
 Ring the bell at the door immediately to the left of the loading dock when you have a donation to bring in.
-Book donation bins also ! are open from June 16 until mid-March 2019.
+For additional information, call 814-466-6041.

 View location for donations

 - Items which are unhealthy to handle or dirty, moldy, smelly, burnt, chewed or wet.